protocol/research-website/content/posts/202303-lurk/index.md

 practical research and development could not assume it.

 <font color=purple>As importantly, in targeting this project as a means to drive SNARK research, I identified VDFs as an
 optimal test case for recursive SNARK technology generally.
-The extreme simplicity of an interative algorithm like a VDF would allow us to push proving system design and implementation forward as rapidly as possible -- if only by providing demand and supporting early adoption.
+The extreme simplicity of an iterative algorithm like a VDF would allow us to push proving system design and implementation forward as rapidly as possible -- if only by providing demand and supporting early adoption.
 By focusing on an almost trivial computational problem, we incidentally ensured that success in proving would accrue almost entirely to the underlying proving system.